 across the region, our ‘Fabulous Forties Nights’ are extremely popular and the

-band has played at Bawtry Hall (wartime HQ for Bomber Command), at Duxford
+band has played at The Assembly Rooms in Bath, Bawtry Hall (wartime HQ for Bomber Command), at Duxford

-Imperial War Museum (annual Sally B Flying Fortress Day), at the popular
+Imperial War Museum (annual Sally B Flying Fortress Day), under the Vulcan in its hangar at Finningley, at the popular

 afternoon dances at Bridlington Spa and also at Brodsworth Hall and Gardens